This post may contain affiliate links. Please read our disclosure policy.

 A deliciously moreish Creamy Tomato Risotto topped with crispy garlic breadcrumbs – made with mainly store cupboard ingredients.
 It’s tender and creamy, with a slightly tomato-ey tang and just the right amount of sauciness to make it utterly moreish!

+The sauce base for this Creamy Tomato Risotto (my new favourite btw) is mostly made up of tinned tomatoes.
 Every bite of that tender rice is infused with rich tomato-iness, all finished off at the end with cream, parmesan and black pepper.

 First make your tomato based stock.
 Place a tin of chopped tomatoes in a large jug with vegetable stock and tomato puree.
 Stir and heat through (in the microwave or in a pan) until hot.